joseftw/JOS.ContentSerializer/README.md

         public virtual bool ThisIsSweet { get; set; }
     }
 ```
-Each property that you want to include in the JSON response needs to be decorated with the JsonProperty attribute(Json.net...).
+~~Each property that you want to include in the JSON response needs to be decorated with the JsonProperty attribute(Json.net...).
 *Im thinking about making this optional(if you want to specify a custom JSON key for example) and instead select all properties
-that has the Display attribute...*
+that has the Display attribute...*~~

+This is now implemented.
+All properties with the `Display`-attribute will appear in the JSON.
+You can still use the `JsonProperty`-attribute to define custom JSON-keys.
+You can also use the `JsonIgnore`-attribute on properties you don't want appearing in the JSON.

 Anyhow, that example was pretty basic, what about internal blocks?